kyma-project/kyma/docs/service-mesh/docs/100-istio-installation.md

   - Creates a TLS certificate for the Ingress Gateway
   - Deletes all resources related to the `prometheus`, `tracing`, `grafana`, and `servicegraph`charts

-During installation raw official charts from currently supported Istio release are installed on cluster.
-The only customization done at this point of installation is enabling security in Istio.
-This is prerequisite to run Kyma and every Istio installation for Kyma needs to have security enabled.

 To learn more about the custom Istio patch applied in Kyma, see the `components/istio-kyma-patch/` directory.

 ## Use an existing Istio installation with Kyma